danfuzz/samizdat/doc/language-guide/04-operators.md

 in a single-element list of the result.
 If the inner expression results in void, the outer expression results in the empty list.

+#### Interpolate list value &mdash; `expression*`

+The star postfix operator is the converse of the question mark postfix operator (above).
+It takes an expression whose value must be a list of either zero or one element, and results in the lists's sole value or void (the latter given the empty list).

+It is valid to use this operator to possibly-yield a value (that is, yield either a value or void) from a function.
+Inside expressions, it is only valid to use it to extract the sole value from a single-element list (since void expressions aren't valid other than at yield points).

+**Note:** A postfix star expression as an element of a function call argument list, as a list literal element, or as a map literal key has a slightly different (but related) meaning.
+See the documentation on those constructs for more details.

 ### Prefix Operators (Precedence 6)